The NSW Battery Subsidy is Now Available: Book Now & Save! The PDRS

 In summary, On-Peak and Off-Peak periods are when the grid electrical demand is high (most expensive) or low (least expensive).

-What time do on and off-peak periods occur?
+What time are on and off-peak periods?

-Peak (or On-Peak): refers to the high energy demand hours throughout the day.
+On-peak refers to the high energy demand hours throughout the day.
 These hours are 2pm-8pm in summer, and 5pm-9pm in winter.

-Shoulder: times are 7am-2pm & 8pm-10pm in summer, and 7am-5pm & 9pm-10pm in winter.
+Shoulder Times are 7am-2pm & 8pm-10pm in summer, and 7am-5pm & 9pm-10pm in winter.

 What's an Example of On-Peak Electricity?

 When you arrive home from work on a summers’ day (let’s say 5pm), you will start to use power in the middle of an on-peak time where electricity will be most expensive to use.
 Cooking dinner, maybe the air-conditioner goes on, and you start watching your favourite tv show.
 All of these will be using peak electricity usage costs which will cost more compared to the shoulder or off-peak periods on a time-of-use tariff.
-A time-of-what?..

 Understanding Different Electricity Tariffs - Which Tariff should you Pick?